emcrisostomo/latency-simulation/blog-post.md

 ## Practical Guidance

-- Percentiles alone are insufficient; assumptions must be explicit
+- Percentiles alone are insufficient: assumptions must be explicit.
-- Log-normal service times are a defensible default when data is sparse
+- Log-normal service times are a defensible default when data is sparse.
-- Always estimate:
-  - $E[S]$, not just p50
+- Always estimate $E[S]$, not just the median (p50).
-  - $C_s^2$, not just utilization
+- Always estimate $C_s^2$, not just utilization $\rho$.
-- One additional percentile (p90 or p95) dramatically improves confidence
+- One additional percentile (p90 or p95) dramatically improves confidence.

 ## Key Takeaway